NOTICE: In the event weather shortens our iDrive season, we will not refund series entries.

 Third place — 1 Ignite demo test session + trophy or plaque

-The top 10 eligible drivers of each series who compete in 4 or more events (8 individual races) are invited to the iDrive Championship Shootout – October 2oth, 2023.
+The top 10 eligible drivers of each series who compete in 4 or more events (8 individual races) are invited to the iDrive Championship Shootout – October 16 – TBD or October 18 -TBD.
 There is no entry fee for the Championship Shootout event.

-The Light, Medium and Heavy class winners of the iDrive Championship Shootout will each be awarded iDrive Scholarships, and will receive the use of a new Margay Ignite K3 kart provided by Margay Racing at no charge for use in the 2023 racing season.
+The Light, Medium, and Heavy class winners of the iDrive Championship Shootout will each be awarded iDrive Scholarships and will receive the use of a new Margay Ignite K3 kart provided by Margay Racing at no charge for use in the 2024 racing season.

-The rainout date for the 2023 iDrive Shootout is TBD.
+The rainout date for the 2024 iDrive Shootout is October 16 – TBD or October 18 -TBD.
 In the event we are unable to run the Shootout on either the original or rainout date, we will revert to season point totals to determine the iDrive Scholarship recipients.

 The iDrive Series was created as the beginning rung of our racing ladder system. iDrive was developed for the general public to experience an affordable racing series on an even playing field.
 All racers are welcome to compete in the weekly series and can participate in the Spring and Fall Series awards.
 However, in the spirit and intent of the iDrive program, the following list of racers are NOT ELIGIBLE to compete in the season-ending iDrive Shootout and therefore NOT ELIGIBLE for the iDrive Scholarship provided by Margay Racing: